What it costs an idea to cross a border

 I watched campaigns built by brilliant people, on important problems, with genuine resources behind them, disappear without trace in the communities they were designed to reach.
 Not because the ideas were wrong.
 Because the cultural logic that made them legible in one context had not been accounted for in another.
 Because the narrative that worked for a donor audience in Brussels was precisely the wrong narrative for a community in West Africa that had been on the receiving end of that kind of story for generations.
 Because the aesthetic language that signalled credibility in one room signalled distance in another.

+The gap between intention and reception.
+That was the problem.
 And the more I saw it, the more I understood that it was not a communications problem.
 It was a structural one.
 The ideas were there.
 The architecture to make them travel was missing.

 What I learned from journalism

-The journalist’s instinct — to find the real story inside the stated one, to ask what is actually being said beneath what is being stated, to hold the tension between what something means to the person inside it and what it means to the person observing it — is the same instinct I bring to every brand engagement, every essay, every conversation in the podcast.
+The journalist’s instinct, to find the real story inside the stated one, to ask what is actually being said beneath what is being stated, to hold the tension between what something means to the person inside it and what it means to the person observing it, is the same instinct I bring to every brand engagement, every essay, every conversation in the podcast.

 What is this idea actually?
 Not what does its author intend, but what does it become in the world?